Chief Communications Officer

-What’s most inspiring about your specific position at TLI?
+What’s most inspiring about your specific position at The Land Institute?

-As Director of Communications, I’m inspired to expand awareness of TLI’s incredible work and help people around the globe to see the hope that perennial agriculture holds for the future of the planet and its inhabitants.
+I’m inspired to expand awareness of The Land Institute’s incredible work with diverse perennial grains and help people around the globe see the hope that perennial grain agriculture holds for the planet’s future and its inhabitants.

-TLI’s mission is to remake agriculture and culture itself to engender a more just, equitable, and regenerative food system to help heal the planet and all those who call it home.
+The Land Institute’s mission is to remake agriculture and culture to engender a more just, equitable, and regenerative food system to help heal the planet and all those who call it home.

-What TLI perennial crop do you look forward to eating most, and how would you prepare it?
+What Land Institute perennial crop do you look forward to eating most, and how would you prepare it?

 I love Kernza®!
 There’s nothing better than drinking a good Kernza® beer and making 100% Kernza® buttermilk pancakes for Sunday breakfast.